Representation of integers by sparse binary forms

 The assumptions \eqref{mkappa} and \eqref{mkappa2} are quite strong, and are indeed helpful in our improvement of the previous bounds.
 Generally one cannot expect that a binary form of degree $n$ has such a large discriminant.
 However, by a result of Birch and Merriman in \cite{BiMer}, for a fixed degree $n$ only finitely many equivalence classes of irreducible binary forms of degree $n$ have bounded discriminant (see also \cite{EG91}).
 So our results, while stated for a strong condition on the discriminant, namely \eqref{mkappa} or \eqref{mkappa2}, hold for almost all binary forms of a given degree.

 In \cite{MS88} Mueller and Schmidt obtained the upper bound

-for the number of solutions to $\left| F(x , y)\right| \leq h$.
+for every positive integer $h$.
 They could remove the logarithmic factor if $n\geq 4s$.
 One of our contributions is to remove the dependency on $h$ for sufficiently small values of $h$.
 When $h$ is large, one naturally expects the factor $h^{2/n}$ to appear (see \cite{Mah9, ThunAnn}, for example).
 After the statement of Theorem 1 in \cite{MS88}, which contains the bound \eqref{MSbound}, the authors conjecture that the factor $s^2$ should be replaced by $s$ (a conjecture originally due to Siegel).
 Our Theorem \ref{newmain} verifies this conjecture in case $s^2 < n$ and $h$ is small.
 Theorem \ref{newmain} also improves the factor $s^2$ in \eqref{MSbound} significantly, namely by a quantity smaller than $s \log s$, again for small $h$.